robertjakob/rigorous/README.md

 > **Note:** This repository is currently private but is intended to be released as open source once the first functional version is made public on [https://www.rigorous.company/](https://www.rigorous.company/).
 We believe in transparency for how ratings and reviews are conducted, and we encourage others to experiment with and improve the code to advance open, rigorous peer review in science.

 We want to change how scientific work is created, evaluated, and shared.
-This repository provides tools to make scientific publishing more transparent, affordable, and agile.
+This repository intends to provide the tools to make scientific publishing more transparent, affordable, and agile.

 ## Project Structure